Is Cardinal Newman's idea of conscience 'precisely modernist'?

 ‘That idea of conscience is precisely modernist.’

-Obviously, Bishop Sanborn is not condemning himself.
+Obviously, the bishop is not condemning himself.
 We must therefore conclude that he is condemning Newman, as a modernist, on quite mistaken grounds.

 Divine and natural law